monte-language/monte/docs/source/rosetta-python.rst

 Inheritance
 ~~~~~~~~~~~

-Monte doesn't have class-based inheritance; instead, there is
+Monte doesn't have class-based inheritance.
+Instead, we have composition-based
-composition-based inheritance.
+inheritance.
+This means that there is not a parent class, but a parent object.

 Python: